-Epsilon (e) Aurigae (see map at bottom) is an eclipsing variable with a very unusual light curve.
-For the best part of 27 years, the star remains at normal brightness (about 3rd magnitude, but with an absolute magnitude of minus 6.5, given the approximately 800 parsecs or 2600 light years between the system and the Sun).
+Epsilon (ε) Aurigae (see map at bottom) is an eclipsing variable with a very unusual light curve.
+For the best part of 27 years the star remains at normal brightness (about 3rd apparent magnitude, but with an absolute magnitude of minus 6.5, given the approximately 800 parsecs or 2600 light years between the system and the Sun).
 It then undergoes a two year long decline in brightness, indicating that the object partially eclipsing it must take the best part of two years to pass in front of it.
-At one time, it was thought that must mean that the unseen companion was as big as the orbit of Jupiter, but in recent years, it has been realized that the companion isn't nearly that large.
-Instead, it is surrounded by a thick, dusty disk, which is the primary cause of the obscuration.
+At one time it was thought that must mean that the unseen companion was as big as the orbit of Jupiter, but in recent years it has been realized that the companion isn't nearly that large.
+Instead, the star is surrounded by a thick dusty disk, which is the primary cause of the obscuration.

-Although the dust in the disk is relatively cool, it absorbs heat from the star it surrounds, and reradiates it, as infrared radiation.
+Although the dust in the disk is relatively cool it absorbs heat from the star it surrounds, and reradiates it as infrared radiation.
 This makes the Spitzer Space Telescope, which is capable of studying long wavelength infrared radiation, a perfect candidate for unraveling the mystery of this star.
-And that appears to be exactly what it has done, as epsilon Aurigae starts into its most recent eclipse.
+And that appears to be exactly what it has done, when epsilon Aurigae started into its most recent eclipse.

-A map of Auriga, showing the location of epsilon Aurigae, just below and to the right of Capella. e Aur and the two stars just below it are sometimes referred to as "the kids", Capella being Latin for "small female goat".
-In a reasonably dark sky, all three are easily visible with the unaided eye, but in city lights, they may be difficult to see.
-(Map based on one by Torsten Bronger, Wikimedia Commons)
+A map of Auriga showing the location of epsilon Aurigae, just below and to the right of Capella. ε Aur and the two stars just below it are sometimes referred to as "the kids", Capella being Latin for "small female goat".
+In a reasonably dark sky all three are easily visible with the unaided eye, but in city lights they may be difficult to see.
+(Wikimedia Commons map by IAU and Sky & Telescope magazine (Roger Sinnott & Rick Fienberg))